dimasmuly/realtime-scraping-context/README.md

 ## 🎉 Conclusion and Next Steps

 Congratulations!
-You've just built your own Real-Time Context-Aware AI Agents: Searching, Scraping, and Synthesizing for Precision system.
+You've just built your own Real-Time Context-Aware AI Agents.
 The future of intelligent decision-making is now in your hands!